glasswalk3r/cpan-openbsd-smoker/README.md

 Although still experimental, you might want to test it.
 Unfortunately the format of the configuration file for Packer is JSON, which doesn't allow for comments, so documentation is still to be developed.

-Lines that you probably want to tweak with are:
+Sections that you probably want to tweak with are:

 * variables
 * builders

+#### Requirements

+It is expected to have a local CPAN mirror (see `CPAN::Mini` module for that) running in your local network/host at http://minicpan:8090.
+You can combine your preferred web server with the `CPAN::Mini` mirror in order to achieve that.

 ### FAQ

 #### Does this works with any "basic" OpenBSD VM?

-No. The VM specified in the Vagrantfile contains customizations as documented in [here](http://wiki.cpantesters.org/wiki/SmokerOnOpenBSD).
-Besides, this box already has required software installed, which reduces the provisioning time substancially.
+No. The VM specified in the `Vagrantfile` contains customizations as documented in [here](http://wiki.cpantesters.org/wiki/SmokerOnOpenBSD).
+Besides, this box already has required software installed, which reduces the provisioning time substantially.